pmohun/calvin/README.md

 ## What is it?

 **calvin** is a Python library designed to improve the developer experience when working with pretrained language models. **calvin** provides premade prompts for interacting with language models like GPT-3.
-It simplifies the learning curve by providing ease to use examples and sample text to get started.
+It simplifies the learning curve by providing easy to use examples and sample text to get started.
 Additionally, it has the broader goal of becoming **the most comprehensive repository of prompts for interacting with language models.**

 It is named after Susan Calvin, robopsycologist from Asimov's robot novels.